mit-racecar/mit-racecar.github.io/reference.md

 * Make sure Traxxas VESC battery is plugged in.
 * Make sure that USB hub on bottom of robot has a blue (power) light lit.
 * Make sure that the USB cable from the VESC is plugged into the VESC and the USB hub.
+* Try again, sometimes you retry a few times before it connects

 ## Creating Flame Graphs in ROS